What is a Live Streaming App?

 Cost of Creating a Live Stream App

 Depending on the features you plan to include in your streaming app, it can become quite an expensive and time-consuming project.
-While the final price of creating your app will vary, be sure to estimate the cost of your streaming protocol, chat solution, video API, storage plan, CDN, engineering, design, and project management costs before getting started.
+While the final price of creating your app will vary, be sure to estimate the cost of your streaming protocol, chat solution, video service, storage plan, CDN, engineering, design, and project management costs before getting started.

 Technical Tutorials to Bookmark